g0v-data/g0v-hackmd-archive/notes/TNt0Dx7ARLSvsIwI3dVDtw.md

 export default App;
 ```

 The code defines the `app` component as a React function.
 Inside that component, it gives back a `JSX` one, a `div` with the class name.
 Another component called `Firework` will be shown within this `div`.
 At last, the `App` component will be exported as a default object of this module.
-Being arranged this way means that the `App` can be reused elsewhere in an application, whereas `Firework` might serve as a visual or logical part of the UI.
+Being arranged this way means that the `App` component can be reused elsewhere in an application, whereas `Firework` might serve as a visual or logical part of the UI.

 Kindly execute your React application utilizing the command that follows:
 ```bash